kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ## Project status

 As of 12/11/2024, the team will no longer be working on the project.
 Additionally, the database will be shut down after the final project is graded because we are currently paying to use Amazon RDS resources by having it deployed on the internet.
-If you desire to fork the project, you should change the credentials in mysql.connector to connect to the a new database and use the various functions defined in the crime_database.py file to create and populate the tables by downloading the csv files from where we gathered our data from: https://crimecards.dc.gov/.
-However, changes the application must not be used for commercial use and must follow our creative license http://creativecommons.org/licenses/by-nc/4.0/.
+If you desire to fork the project, you should change the credentials in mysql.connector to connect to a new database and use the various functions defined in the crime_database.py file to create and populate the tables by downloading a .csv file from where we gathered our data from: https://crimecards.dc.gov/.
+However, the application must not be used for commercial use and must follow our creative license http://creativecommons.org/licenses/by-nc/4.0/.

 ## Support

-Project was developed by Capstone Group 10 - CS 5934.
+The project was developed by Capstone Group 10 - CS 5934.
 For more information about the project, you can contact our professor ssibdari@vt.edu as team members emails will be deprecated in the near future.
 Additionally, you can view the repository: https://code.vt.edu/sungpeihsuan/crime-report-web-application

 ## Roadmap